hiroshiban/Mcalibrator2/README.md

 ![Mcalibrator2 measure tab](doc/imgs/02_measure_tab.png)
 **Mcalibrator2: measure tab**

-You can set up a photometer and measure luminance values on this ***“measure”*** tab.
+You can set up a photometer and measure luminance values on this ***"measure"*** tab.

-First, please press “Adjust Colorimeter Position” button.
+First, please press "Adjust Colorimeter Position" button.
 Then, the grid window will be displayed on the screen.
 You can adjust and set a colorimeter focus using this window.
-The colorimeter position can be adjusted and validated anytime when you press the ***“Adjust Colorimeter Position”*** button.
+The colorimeter position can be adjusted and validated anytime when you press the ***"Adjust Colorimeter Position"*** button.

 ![Mcalibrator2 measurement position adjustment](doc/imgs/03_adjust_window.png)
 **Mcalibrator2: adjustment of your colorimeter position**

 Next, set an ID of the serial (or USB) port to which your colorimeter is connected.
-On Windows, the ID will be like ***COM1***, ***COM2***, …., on Linux, it will be like ***/dev/ttyS0***, and on Mac, it will be like ***/dev/tty.KeySerial1***.
+On Windows, the ID will be like ***COM1***, ***COM2***, ..., on Linux, it will be like ***/dev/ttyS0***, and on Mac, it will be like ***/dev/tty.KeySerial1***.
 (***Please note that the authors have mainly tested Mcalibrator2 on Windows PC.
 We have not tested the software on Mac or Linux machines.
 Sorry***.)
-After setting the ID, please press ***“Create”*** button, and a serial (or USB) object to communicate with the colorimeter will be generated.
-Then, by pressing ***“Initialize Apparatus”*** button, the colorimeter will be initialized through the port.
+After setting the ID, please press ***"Create"*** button, and a serial (or USB) object to communicate with the colorimeter will be generated.
+Then, by pressing ***"Initialize Apparatus"*** button, the colorimeter will be initialized through the port.

 The initial setups finished now.
-If you press ***“Measure CIE1931 xyY”*** button, the luminance values are measured against 32 (by default) video inputs for each of the RGB phosphors.
+If you press ***"Measure CIE1931 xyY"*** button, the luminance values are measured against 32 (by default) video inputs for each of the RGB phosphors.

 After completing the measurements, the relationship between video input and luminance output values will be plotted as below.

 ![Mcalibrator2 measure tab after measurements](doc/imgs/04_measure_tab_after_measurements.png)
 **Mcalibrator2: measure tab after measurements**

-The whole procedure on “measure” tab is completed now.
+The whole procedure on "measure" tab is completed now.
 Next, Mcalibrator2 is going to generate Color Lookup Tables (CLUTs) by linearizing the input/output relationship.
-Please go to ***“LUT”*** tab.
+Please go to ***"LUT"*** tab.

 [return to menu](#Menu)